selendroid/selendroid/README.md

 Run your tests
 --------------

-A sample test looks like:
+A test in Java using JUnit4 looks like this:

 ```java
     SelendroidCapabilities capa =